-Solid wall insulation is attached via a layer of insulating material.
-It can be applied on either the inside or the outside of your home.
+Solid wall insulation is a layer of insulating material found on either the inside or outside of your home.
 Installing solid wall insulation is an effective way to improve the insulation of your property and reduce heat loss, which helps to keep energy bills down.

 With this in mind, we’ll be covering the popular query – what is solid wall insulation? – as well as diving into the different options that are available when looking to insulate a solid wall.